Dark Spots on Hands: Complete Treatment Guide

 Common Mistakes to Avoid

 Face treatments work best at night, but hands need daytime attention too.
-Daytime vitamin C and SPF are as important as nighttime brightening treatments.
-Don't skip the morning routine.
+Daytime vitamin C and SPF are as important as nighttime brightening.

-While hydroquinone is effective short-term, extended use can cause ochronosis (paradoxical darkening) and skin thinning.
+While hydroquinone works short-term, extended use can cause darkening (ochronosis) and skin thinning.
 Safer alternatives like kojic acid and turmeric provide similar benefits without these risks.

 Preventing New Dark Spots

-Prevention is significantly easier than treatment.
-If you're under 40 and don't have hand spots yet, starting sunscreen now can prevent them entirely.
+Prevention is far easier than treatment.
+If you are under 40 and do not have hand spots yet, starting sunscreen now can prevent them entirely.

 Daily Prevention Habits